kesondrakey/kesondrakey.github.io/test4.md

     text-align: center;
     display: block;
     margin: auto;
-}
+    line-height: 40px; /* Adjusted line height to center the text */ }

 .container {
     visibility: hidden;
     height: 0;
-    display: none;  /* Start as hidden */
-    overflow: hidden;  // to ensure the content is hidden when the height is set to 0 }
+    overflow: hidden;  /* To ensure the content is hidden when the height is set to 0 */ }